 It should be noted that symptoms cannot be absent for more than two consecutive months during the two years.

-I was diagnosed with dysthymia by my psychologist, although other mental healthcare professionals can be used to make an accurate analysis as well.
+I was diagnosed with dysthymia by my psychologist, although other mental healthcare professionals can also be used to make an accurate analysis as well.

 - Ruling out other causes